Mildmay Chase Course

 Things soon got even better as leading trainers began targeting their leading shorter distance chasers at the Melling Chase.
 Some of the best horses of the last 20 years or so have claimed this race including Moscow Flyer, Voy Por Ustedes and Sprinter Sacre.

 Some of those stars were winning the Melling Chase relatively late on in their careers but as time’s gone by it has become more of a race for younger chasers.
-Moscow Flyer (one of five two time winners of the Melling Chase) shares the record as the oldest winner at 11.
+Moscow Flyer (one of six two time winners of the Melling Chase) shares the record as the oldest winner at 11.
 Since that win in 2005 no horse has won the Melling Chase aged over nine.
+In 2021 Fakir D’oudairies became the first six-year-old winner of the race.

 As you would expect with so many big name horses claiming this race, the Melling Chase has been won by several of the most accomplished trainers and jockeys in the game too.
-Nicky Henderson became the first trainer to secure a hat-trick of wins and was joined by Paul Nicholls on 3 victories in 2018.
+Nicky Henderson became the first trainer to secure a hat-trick of wins and was joined by Paul Nicholls on three victories in 2018.
+Nicholls went one better with Pic D’Orhy in 2023 to become this race’s leading trainer outright.
 The most successful jockey is Barry Geraghty who racked up his fourth win aboard the much-loved Sprinter Sacre in 2013.

 Middle Distance Provides Many Routes in and Out